Tarrasch/millers-test/README.markdown

 ## Terminology

-I'm given 3 *images*, each containing 8 *figures*, and a figure contains usually 1-3 *subfigures*, like the circle or the rectangle.
+I'm given 3 *images*, each containing 8 *figures*, and a figure contains usually 1-3 *subfigures*, like a circle or the rectangle.
 Each subfigure then contains *properties* with associated *values*.
-It is obvious in my representations what are properties and values.
+It should be clear in my what are properties and values in my representation.

-An *image comparison* can compare two images like A and B, but a *comparison comparison* compares to image compassions.
+An *figure comparison* can compare two figures like A and B, but a *comparison comparison* compares to figure comparisons.

 ## Format of representations

-Properties of the images are only described from each subfigures perspective, that is I have no list of properties like "circle is left of triangle", rather, every property is owned by one of the subfigures, so the circle would have a property like `position=left`.
+Properties of the figures are only described from each subfigures perspective, that is I have no list of properties like "circle is left of triangle", rather, every property is owned by one of the subfigures, so the circle would have a property like `position=left`.
 The